Available at Sheffield, Mirfield, Lincoln & Online

 Mission

 Every St Hild ordinand is engaged with mission in a local context.
-Contexts vary depending on whether you are Full time, Part time or Residential.

 Study